starpit/spnl/README.md

-# Span Queries: A Declarative Approach to Interacting with LLMs
+# Span Queries: the SQL for GenAI

 :rocket: [SPNL Playground](https://pages.github.ibm.com/cloud-computer/spnl/?qv=false)

-Span Queries is an attempt to provide a declarative query foundation for writing scalable interactions with large language models (LLMs).
+What if we had a **SQL for GenAI**?
+Span Queries is an attempt to provide a declarative query foundation for writing scale-up and scale-out interactions with large language models (LLMs).
 A span query allows messages to be arranged into a map/reduce-style tree of generation calls.
 When LLM calls are arranged in this way, they can be *planned* so as to a) improve the quality of generated output; b) increase cache locality on the model server.

 A span query can be considered as an abstract syntax tree (AST) where each leaf node is a "message" and each interior node is one of three